industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

     The more detailed description is then followed by sections.
-The section `References` can be used to list one or more references related to the function, for example, when it is based on the work of others.
-Each entry in any section starts on an intended line.
-Following lines must be further intended if they are related to the entry.
+The section `References` can be used to list one or more references related to the function, for example, when it is based on the works of others.
+Each entry in any section starts on an indented line.
+Following lines must be further indented if they are related to the entry.
 A new entry would start on a new line with an indentation level one lower than the section name, in this case `References`.